We’ve been noticing a disturbing trend with customer journey maps lately. The customers are disappearing from them.

 When this so-called journey map was presented to the business, unsurprisingly, the staff and stakeholders responded with “that’s not our customer and it’s certainly not the journey they go on.”

-The large consulting firm had created an “ideal” customer journey which incorporated large scale digital solutions and a change management plan which required a whole lot more consulting help to be executed.
+The large consulting firm had created an “ideal” customer journey that incorporated large scale digital solutions and a change management plan which required a whole lot more consulting help to be executed.
 The question you have to ask is, Who is this map really for?
 The consulting firm or the client and their customer?
-Too often it feels to us like they may be guided more by self interest rather than having the customer at the heart.
+Too often it feels to us like they may be guided more by self-interest rather than having the customer at the heart.

 These “ideal” Customer Journey Map’s sometimes reveal little of what customers actually want, which is often just better human-to-human service, not yet another app.
 Customers often see more value in having help paying their bill, someone returning their phone call, or having a promise fulfilled.